Recovery can be difficult at times, but these tips can make your new year’s resolution to recover from drug or alcohol

 2. Find Activities You Enjoy

 If you’ve been using drugs or alcohol for a long time, it’s likely that many of your relationships and hobbies involve them.
-Because of this, making the choice to remain in recovery also means fundamentally changing the way you think about and spend your free time.
+Because of this, choosing to remain in recovery also means fundamentally changing the way you think about and spend your free time.

 Though the idea of ending toxic friendships and finding new hobbies can seem unnerving, it opens up the potential for incredible personal growth and fulfillment.
 Now that you’re not using drugs and alcohol, you have more time to explore untapped passions and rewarding hobbies.
 Ever wanted to paint?
 Try it.
 Always been curious about rock climbing?
 Do it!
 Recovery is easier when you’re replacing your former, damaging habits with healthy and fulfilling ones.
 Participating in these new activities can also connect you with new friends who will support your choice to recover.

 3. Make Time for Yourself

 The hustle and bustle of daily life can be overwhelming.
 Between completing work duties, fostering friendships and raising a family, it can feel like there isn’t any time left over to focus on your own needs.
 When you add AA or NA meetings, support groups and therapy into the mix, it’s easy to become stressed, exhausted and unable to appreciate any progress you’re making in your newfound recovery.
+The added stress of the COVID-19 pandemic doesn’t make it easier.
 When you feel discouraged, you may be tempted to turn back to old habits.

 To avoid these feelings, it’s vital to block out at least a little bit of time every day just for you.
 During these designated times, reflect on how you’re feeling.
 Take a moment to be grateful for the good things you’ve done during the day or over the past week.
 Meditating, journaling or practicing yoga can help calm your mind and set the stage for rejuvenating moments of reflection.
 Whether it’s five minutes or two hours, taking time for yourself to rest and relax is enormously healing.